September 09, 2020 4 min read

 Who doesn't love eggs?
 Scrambled, fried, poached or deviled - they're a versatile food that can be a delicious part of every meal.
-But what about for dogs?
+They're also used in all kinds of baked goods and other recipes.

 Eggs get a resounding thumbs up from us - they're a great snack for dogs with plenty of benefits!
 You should avoid seasoning them with anything that won't be great for your dog, like salt or that ultra-spicy hot sauce you love so much, but some egg on top of your pup's food is a great treat that's as healthy as it is delicious.
 Unfortunately you should probably keep the deviled eggs for yourself (or fortunately if you love deviled eggs as much as I do), no matter how sad those puppy eyes look while you're making them.